 This unusual building is one of the most eye-catching structures in Prague.
 Located in the New Town, it’s a deconstructivist building that stands in stark contrast to the city’s collection of medieval architecture.

 Designed by renowned architect Frank Gehry, it was inspired by iconic dancers Fred Astaire and Ginger Rogers and is sometimes referred to as “Fred and Ginger”.
 It consists of office spaces, a restaurant, an art gallery, and a bar with a rooftop terrace.

-You can purchase tickets to the art gallery at the door or in advance through Get Your Guide.
+You can purchase tickets to the art gallery at the door.
 Tickets will give you access to the building’s rooftop terrace.